Section 6: Programme Progression and Award

 6.4 Classification Procedures

-This section describes the main classification rules for the principle types of qualifications.
-This is a summary only and the full details of the procedure for all types of qualification are published in full in the Rules for Award.
+This section describes the main classification rules for the principal types of qualifications.
+This is a summary only and the full details of the procedure for all types of qualification are published in full in the Academic Regulations.

 6.4a Classification System